Rock 'n' Roll History for

 August 24

 Jerry Lee Lewis' fifth wife, Shawn Stevens, died of a methadone overdose at the couple's Mississippi home.
-The two had been married less than three months.
+The two had been married for just seventy-seven days.
 "The Killer" had previously been wed to Dorothy Barton (1952), Jane Mitcham (1953), his second cousin Myra Brown (1957) and Jaren Pate (1971).
-He would marry again in 1984 to 22 year-old Kerrie McCarver, but split from her in 2004.
+He would marry again in 1984 to 22-year-old Kerrie McCarver, but split from her in 2004.
+Lewis wed his seventh wife, Judith Lewis on March 9, 2012.

 1987 - ClassicBands.com